mouli1508/AI-textbook-Q-A-using-RAG/documentation/1-default_behavior.md

 Without memory:
 - The user must constantly repeat context.
-- The LLM can’t build a personalized relationship or learn user preferences.
+- The LLM can't build a personalized relationship or learn user preferences.
 - Multi-step tasks become harder to complete.
 - Emotional, historical, or task continuity is lost between interactions.